U.S. consumer spending rises; savings drop to 10-year low

 Last month, spending on long-lasting goods, such as motor vehicles, increased 0.7 percent.
 Outlays on services rose 0.5 percent, reflecting rising demand for utilities.

-Monthly inflation ticked up in December.
-The Federal Reserve’s preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, rose 0.2 percent in December after a 0.1 percent gain in November.
+While monthly inflation ticked up in December, price pressures remained benign.
+The Fed’s preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, rose 0.2 percent in December after a 0.1 percent gain in November.

-The so-called core PCE increased 1.5 percent in the 12 months through December after a similar rise in November.
+The so-called core PCE increased 1.5 percent in the 12 months through December after a similar rise in the 12 months through November.
 The core PCE has missed the Fed’s 2 percent target since mid-2012.

+“We believe inflation will firm in 2018, supported by a positive output gap, rising energy prices and a weaker U.S. dollar,” said Gregory Daco, chief U.S. economist at Oxford Economics in New York.

 Reporting by Lucia Mutikani; Editing by Paul Simao